Care of Family Member Leave

-APS ILLNESS IN THE FAMILY LEAVE OF ABSENCE
+APS CARE OF FAMILY MEMBER LEAVE OF ABSENCE

 - To be eligible for an APS extended medical leave of absence, an employee must have worked for APS a minimum of one contract year immediately prior to the leave start date

-- Illness in the Family Leave is limited to consecutive time off (not intermittent) for care of a family member that does not meet the FMLA Regulation definition
+- Care of Family member leave is limited to consecutive time off (not intermittent) for care of a family member that does not meet the FMLA Regulation definition

 - Refer to your respective negotiated agreement to determine the definition of family member